Hackuarium/ion-mobility/README.md

 There are numerous application for IMS and it has the main advantage to work at atmospheric pressure (in constraste with mass spectrometry that requires most of the time 10-3 torr) that would make it compact and affordable.

-As for hackuarium and I could see the possibility to make continious monitoring of bioreactor.
+We see the possibility to make continious monitoring of the bioreactor made by Hackuarium and situated in Cali, Colombia.

 # Can we do a Ion Mobility Spectrometer our self ?